Updated August 4, 2021

 How much will I get?

-If you qualify for Employment Insurance, you will receive a minimum of $500 a week but could qualify for up to $573 based on your previous income.
-This amount is taxable, and taxes will be deducted before the benefit is paid to you.
+If you qualify for Employment Insurance and your claim was submitted on or before September 25, you will receive a minimum of $500 a week but could qualify for up to $573 based on your previous income.
+If you qualify for Employment Insurance and your claim is submitted after September 25, you will receive a minimum of $300 a week until November 20.
+After November 20, there is no minimum benefit amount and you will receive a benefit that is equivalent to 55% of your salary or weekly wage up to the maximum insurable earnings.
+EI benefits are taxable, and taxes will be deducted before the benefit is paid to you.

 You will also be required to repay some or all of your Canada Recovery Benefit if you earn more than $38,000 a year.
 The benefit must be repaid at 50 cents on the dollar for each dollar of income you earn over $38,000, to be paid at tax time.

 How long can I get benefits for?

 Employment Insurance sickness benefits provide up to 15 weeks of benefits.
 EI caregiving benefits provide up to 15 weeks of benefits for a sick adult or 35 weeks of benefits for a sick child.

 If you qualify for EI regular benefits, you will receive 50 weeks of benefits as long as your claim is filed by September 25, 2021.
 For claims filed after September 25, the number of weeks of benefits depends on your accumulated hours of employment and the unemployment rate in your area.
 (More information on the number of weeks of benefits available to you can be found here.)

 The Canada Recovery Sickness Benefit provides four one-week periods of benefits.
 These weeks do not need to be taken one after another.

 The Canada Recovery Caregiving Benefit provides 42 weeks of benefits.
 These weeks do not need to be taken one after another.